CMU-Heinz-95702/lab6-rmi-programming/README.md

     // The server calls rebind on the rmiregistry giving the remote
     // object the name "bumper".

-    public boolean bump() throws RemoteException {
+    // The remote bump() method behaves as follows: public boolean bump() throws RemoteException {
       // A call on bump() adds 1 to a BigInteger held by the service.
       // It then returns true on completion.